SERVICES

 A MANUSCRIPT EVALUATION INCLUDES

-• A discount on developmental or content editing if booked within 30 days of the manuscript evaluation.
+- A discount on your first editing service if booked with a deposit within 30 days of the manuscript evaluation.

 A MANUSCRIPT EVALUATION DOES NOT INCLUDE